rster2002/ed-journals/readme.md

 # ED Journals

-> **Warning** this project is currently in version 0.1.0, which means that it is very much work in progress.
+> **Warn** this project is currently in version 0.1.0, which means that it is very much work in progress.
 Breaking
 > changes are likely to happen.

 Work in progress parsing and utilities for working with journal files from Elite Dangerous, with specific emphasis on